ging0044/i10010n/readme.md

   - Maybe a generic variation system to allow for more flexibility
 - Tool to generate JSON configurations

+## changelog
+- 0.3
+  - broke the init function; now it takes an object with various configuration parameters.
+See the [documentation](https://ging0044.github.io/i10010n/global.html#init) for more details

 ## what does it do?
 `i10010n` allows you to easily translate your application, and dynamically use translated text when sending strings, making strings, doing other stuff with strings...